What is the Gender Pay Gap?

 Very few metro city areas have managed to close the gender pay gap

 The gender pay gap is wider for some locations than others.
 Metro city locations with the largest uncontrolled pay gaps include St. Louis, Kansas City, and Chicago.
-Metro cities with the largest controlled gender pay gaps include Detroit, San Jose, Houston, Cincinnati, Kansas, and St. Louis.
-No metro areas have successfully closed the uncontrolled gender pay gap, meaning that women make less than men at the median in every metro city due to women typically occupying jobs that pay less than men.
-However, when data are controlled, metro cities that close the gender pay gap include New York, San Diego, San Jose, Los Angeles, and Portland.
+Metro cities with the largest controlled gaps include Detroit, San Jose, Houston, Cincinnati, Kansas, and St. Louis.
+No metro areas have successfully closed the uncontrolled gap, meaning that women make less than men at the median in every metro city due to women typically occupying jobs that pay less than men.
+However, when data are controlled, metro cities that close the gap include New York, San Diego, San Jose, Los Angeles, and Portland.

 |Metropolitan Statistical Area||Uncontrolled GPG||Controlled GPG|